bentoml/BentoML/README.md

 ## Documentation

-Official BentoML documentation can be found at [bentoml.readthedocs.io](http://bentoml.readthedocs.io)
+Full documentation and API references can be found at [bentoml.readthedocs.io](http://bentoml.readthedocs.io)

 ## Examples